-A: Appendix 7 of VACARVM - Modeling of Hedges discusses two methods for analysis of the impact of hedging strategies on cash flows.
+A: Appendix 10 of the VA RBC Report discusses two methods for analysis of the impact of hedging strategies on cash flows.
 The fundamental characteristic of the first method is that all hedging positions, both the currently held positions and those expected to be held in the future, are included in the stochastic cash flow model used to determine the Scenario Greatest Present Value for each scenario.
 With this approach, any unhedged risks would automatically be included in the model.
 For example, if a hedge program hedged delta, but not rho, then the scenarios used in the stochastic model would impact the claims and cause them to differ from the hedging cash flows due to unhedged interest rate changes.